Labor Day marks the official release of fun seasonal flavors of your favorite latte.

 Notes

-Seasoning makes approximately 2 Tbsp worth, which will create 18-24 single servings.
+- Seasoning makes approximately 2 Tbsp worth, creating 18-24 single servings.

 Sill not getting the SC, I get that it’s salted caramel, but this is a GINGERbrEAD post!!
 Shouldn’t it read 1 serving of gingerbread spice instead of salted caramel??